junminglazy/Lazy-Update-World-Model/README.md

 After my dream hit a snag, I decided to build it myself.
 My goal was to create a truly high-freedom, D&D-style text-based adventure game.

-To achieve this, I began designing a game AI called the "Multi-System Synergistic Cognitive Architecture" (MSSCA).an eightlayer, modular design in which each layer has a clear role, and information flow with feedback forms a complete perception– cognition–action loop for agents.
+To achieve this, I began designing a game AI called the "Multi-System Synergistic Cognitive Architecture" (MSSCA). an eight-layer, modular design in which each layer has a clear role, and information flow with feedback forms a complete perception– cognition–action loop for agents.
 This is a grand vision that integrates various theories from cognitive science, aiming to create NPCs with their own consciousness, emotions, and values.

 I know this sounds like a fantasy.
 Honestly, I don't know if this AI theory is entirely correct, and sorting out its internal logic might take me a decade or even longer.
 But I believe everyone has the right to dream.
 So, I took the first step on this long journey.